 In Trial: Active subscriptions that are in trial mode.

 Active: Active subscriptions that will be charged based on plan, addons and billing period.

-Non Renewing: Subscriptions that will be canceled at the end of the current term.
+Non Renewing: Subscriptions that will be canceled.

 Paused: Active subscriptions will be stopped temporarily.

 Cancelled: Inactive subscriptions that will no longer renew.
 How charges and credits etc. are handled on cancellation can be configured.

 This section lists all your subscriptions along with a summary of each subscription.

 It also gives you options such as filtering views, sending emails, exporting to excel, and downloading shipping labels.

 You can perform actions such as delete, change term end, and cancel subscriptions by selecting the subscription.
 Admins can also perform Bulk Actions such as bulk delete, changing end of term for multiple subscription together, and bulk cancel.

 Delete: Deletes the subscriptions